 All About Ann Bryant

 Internationally published author of around 125 books, Ann Bryant is based in Kent, near the East Sussex border, not far from Ashford, Hastings, Maidstone, Tunbridge Wells, Canterbury and London.

 Ann left the Royal College of Music to specialize in teaching Foundation and KS1 music, and found herself writing and producing plays for reluctant teachers.
 When she had a baby and a toddler, some of her plays were published and she went on to write for various Schools Radio Programmes, and to publish a great many songs.

-Following publication of Ann’s first children’s novel she has become a serial series writer, with the ‘School Friends’ series, ‘Ballerina Dreams’, ‘Families in a Step-Chain’, ‘Make Friends With… ‘The Café Club’ as well as a number of stand-alone books including ‘Billie and the Parent Plan,’ and very recently, ‘Code Breaker’.
-Ann has also written lots of early readers and music books including the award winning ‘Teaching KS1 Music’.
+Following publication of Ann’s first children’s novel she has become a serial series writer, with the ‘School Friends’ series, ‘Ballerina Dreams’, ‘Families in a Step-Chain’, ‘Make Friends With… ‘The Café Club’ as well as a number of stand-alone books including ‘Billie and the Parent Plan,’ and very recently, ‘Code Breaker’ and ‘Peter and the Timber Wolf’.
+Ann has also written lots of early readers and music resources for primary schools including the award winning ‘Teaching KS1 Music’.

 Ann’s School Visits

-Ann is happy to talk to the whole primary age range, including Reception, plus secondary, years 7 and 8.
-She is very experienced with all age groups.
+Ann is very happy to talk to the whole primary age range, from Reception/SK (4-5 year olds) through to Yr 6/Grade 6 (10-11 year olds).
+If time permits she also offers presentations for Years 7 and 8.
+She is very experienced with all these age groups.

 Ann’s typical author day at a primary school consists of: